-- Within the packing facility, it is a good practice to color code or label containers that are used for transporting the product before and after washing and keep them well separated to avoid cross contamination. - Pest control and monitoring of infestation should be considered during container inspections.
+- it is a good practice to color code or label containers - used for transporting the product before and after washing - and keep them well separated to avoid cross contamination. - Inspection for pest control and monitoring of infestation

 3. Process control